5th-grader to school board: 'I have been threatened to get shot in the head by an AK-47'

 "Delanie Marcotte."

-When Delanie Marcotte heard her name called, she stood up in the audience at the Timberlane Regional School Board last week and took a seat at a table in front of the school officials.
+When she heard her name called, New Hampshire school girl Delanie Marcotte stood up in the audience at the Timberlane Regional School Board meeting last week and took a seat at a table in front of school officials.

 "How are you?
-What are you here to talk to us about?" one of the board members asked, as seen on the school district's livestream of the meeting. the meeting.
+What are you here to talk to us about?" one of the board members asked her, as seen on the school district's livestream of the meeting.

 Delanie smoothed out a piece of paper on the table in front of her and read a statement that has been heard by more than 40,000 people on her dad's Facebook page alone.

-Someone at school, she told the school board, threatened to shoot her in the head.
+Someone at school, she was about to tell the school board, threatened to shoot her in the head.

+She identified herself as a fifth-grader at Pollard Elementary School in Plaistow.

 “I am here to talk about a problem that means a lot to me — bullying," Delanie said, her voice beginning to shake.
 "Bullying is a problem in our school.
 I am a victim of it.